House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Avid Power ACAP330 Tire Inflator Air Compressor

-Don’t let the affordable price of the Avid Power ACAP330 Air Compressor fool you; this is a very capable device that’s a great value for what it costs.
+Don’t let the affordable price of the Avid Power ACAP330 Air Compressor fool you; it is a very capable device that’s a great value for what it costs.
 It’s cheaper than most of the other compressors we tested, but it’s still an excellent tool that you can count on when you need it, which is why we think it’s one of the best 12V air compressors for the money.

 Pros